- Application Process

 Credit and income are reviewed - can take up to three business days

-If you decide to proceed with the loan, you will sign and return the Good Faith Estimate acceptance letter.
+If you decide to proceed with the loan, you will sign and return the Loan Estimate acceptance letter.
 We then will proceed by ordering the following reports on your behalf: (fees apply)

 - Property Report